Credit Cards Business Credit Cards

 But keep in mind that personal credit cards generally report activity to the major credit bureaus, including Equifax, Experian, and TransUnion.
 So using these cards wouldn’t necessarily help build your business credit score, which is something that could help you secure business financing.

 Additionally, by using a personal credit card, you wouldn’t be separating your personal finances from your business finances.
-This can complicate your accounting and tax filing.
+This can seriously complicate your accounting and tax filing.
+I recommend keeping your business and personal finances as separate as possible.

-Here are a few of our recommendations for consumer credit cards to consider if you have poor credit:
+Here are a few recommendations for consumer credit cards to consider if you have poor credit:

 Find more options in our list of the best credit cards for poor credit.